DtxdF/AppJail.docs/docs/makejails/deploy.md

 11 directories, 7 files
 ```

-Now, we can use `appjail makejail` to get a web server with PHP.
+Now, we can use `appjail-makejail(1)` to get a web server with PHP.

 ```console
 # appjail makejail -j php